carlosmaniero/jigjs/README.md

 }
 ```

-This will create a component using the
+It will create a component using the
  [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) API.

-Using this component is very simple:
+Using the component:

 ```typescript
 @Component('counter-page')